dddrrreee/cs140e-20win/labs/00-intro/README.md

 (operating system) programming is different from at application level.

+Today is the only non-lab class.
+   1. We give a broad, high-level view of the course: `intro.pdf`.
+   2. We try to give a feel for the type of thinking in the class by doing a narrow deep-ish dive into the issue of how a compiler can cause extreme grief by optimizing code that controls hardware.

 ### The "As-if" substitution principle.

 Bishop Berkeley is the patron saint of computer stuff.
 If a tree falls in